grapenut/websockclient/README.md

 index.html, style.css and local.js are a simple implementation of a client that provides an example of text, pueblo, and html handlers.
 These handlers are passed data (text string, html string, pueblo tags/attrs) and are responsible for appending that data to the terminal element in the browser.
 Terminal emulation must be enabled on the terminal output element before it can properly emulate ANSI color codes.

 # Terminal Emulation
-WSClient.emulate(terminal) enables terminal emulation on the body of DOM element "terminal" (usually a div).
+terminal = WSClient.emulate(root) returns a terminal emulator using DOM element "root" as the output container (usually a div).

-There are a few functions provided to terminal now.

 terminal.appendText(text) appends "text" to the terminal, parsing any color escape codes into HTML/CSS. terminal.appendHTML(html) appends "html" as a code fragment to the end of the terminal.